edgelesssys/constellation/rfc/state-file.md

 Additionally, commands like `upgrade` and `init` currently depend on Terraform files being present in the working directory, which may not be the case if the cloud resources were manually created.

-## Proposal
+To fix these problems, we want to use a Constellation state file, which keeps track of cluster relevant information.

-Add a Constellation state file to keep track of this information.
+## Design Goals

-This file should replace the current `constellation-id.json` file and be the single source of truth for this kind of cluster relevant information.
+The state file should replace the current `constellation-id.json` file and be the single source of truth for this kind of cluster relevant information.
 The file should keep track of all information currently kept in `constellation-id.json`, as well as information we currently have to read from Terraform files during `init` or `upgrade`.